Lima: Road

 The city has a single major bus terminal next to the mall Plaza Norte.
 This bus station connects to national and international destinations.
 Other bus stations serve private bus companies around the city.
 In addition, informal bus stations are located in the south, center and north of the city.

 Maritime

 Lima's proximity to the port of Callao allows Callao to act as the metropolitan area's major port and one of Latin America's largest.
 Callao hosts nearly all maritime transport for the metropolitan area.
 A small port in Lurín serves oil tankers due to a nearby refinery.
 Maritime transport inside Lima city limits is relatively insignificant compared to that of Callao.

+The Port of Chancay is currently the largest in South America with it commencing operations on 14 November 2024.

 Rail

-Lima is connected to the Central Andean region by the Ferrocarril Central Andino which runs from Lima through the departments of Junín, Huancavelica, Pasco and Huánuco.
+Lima is connected to the Central Andean region by the Ferrocarril Central Andino of 1435mm gauge which runs from Lima through the departments of Junín, Huancavelica, Pasco and Huánuco.
 Major cities along this line include Huancayo, La Oroya, Huancavelica and Cerro de Pasco.
 Another inactive line runs from Lima northwards to the city of Huacho.
 Commuter rail services for Lima are planned as part of the larger Tren de la Costa project.
+Lima's main railway station is the Desamparados station.